-Final Budget 2015-16 »
+Final Budget 2017-18 »

 The amount of funding allocated to Welsh Government Main Expenditure Groups (MEGs) for 2017-18 is £15bn.Learn more »

 - Statistics & Research

-Imports and Exports
+Imports and exports

-The Welsh Government works with the Department for Environment, Food and Rural Affairs (DEFRA) to implement import rules arising from the European Union (EU) and set national rules where no EU conditions are in place.
+We work with the Department for Environment, Food and Rural Affairs (DEFRA) to implement import rules arising from the European Union (EU) and set national rules where no EU conditions are in place.

 Checks (both physical and documentary) are carried out on all animals and animal products from non-EU countries in approved facilities at ports or airports.
 These are known as Border Inspection Posts (BIPs).
 EU legislation lays down the requirements for BIPs.
 They are inspected periodically by the European Commission (EC) to ensure they meet the required standard.
 Currently there are no BIPs in Wales.